Smol Slime

 git clone --single-branch --recurse-submodules -b master https://github.com/SlimeVR/SlimeVR-Tracker-nRF.git

-Note: It is recommended to clone to a filepath without whitespaces and/or unicode characters.
-You may encounters errors when building the firmware.
+Note: It is recommended to clone to a file path that does not contain whitespace or Unicode characters.
+You may encounter errors when building the firmware.

-- Launch VS Code using nRF Connect's Toolchain Manager.
+- Launch VS Code using the nRF Connect's Toolchain Manager.

-- Open the folder to one of the repositories.
+- Open the folder for one of the repositories.

 - Make any pin changes or necessary adjustments to